Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Green.
 Once Daar heard the ping and heard Coombes relax, he moved like a blur and had Coombes slammed to the ground in a heartbeat.
 His own sensor used a different color scheme - Gaoians couldn’t see red - but it made the same ping noise to indicate a head free of unexpected solid masses.

-"…Sarry, Boss.
+"...Sarry, Boss.
 You okay?"

-Coombes grunted and rubbed at a spot on his shoulder where those root-ripping claws had dug into him. "…That’s even worse than when Tiny does it.
+Coombes grunted and rubbed at a spot on his shoulder where those root-ripping claws had dug into him. "...That’s even worse than when Tiny does it.
 Ow."

 Daar whined apologetically and backed off.
 A very slight wince played across his face as he moved; he was making an admirable effort to be fit and mission-ready, but Coombes knew him far too well.
 He could tell the big guy was hurtin’, and he said so.